venkat2186/search-result/README.md

     When I click the "View at AWS" button
     Then a new browser tab should open with URL "https://aws.amazon.com/what-is-aws/" And the page should contain "Cloud computing with AWS"

+🤝 Contributing
+Feel free to fork the repo and submit pull requests for improvements or additional scenarios.

+🧑 Author
+Venkat – GitHub Profile

+📄 License
+Licensed under the MIT License.